 What does this mean for the real estate industry?

-According to conservative estimates, sales-price disclosure will lead to a more than $250 million property-tax increase for Texas property owners.
+Sales-price disclosure could lead to significant property-tax increase for Texas property owners.

 High property taxes are already a barrier to homeownership and the relocation of businesses to Texas.
 Increasing property taxes would be a disincentive to homeownership and enterprise, hurting the real estate market and the Texas economy.